zenml-io/zenml/docs/book/advanced_guide/continuous-training-and-deployment.md

 the terms Continuous Training and Continuous Deployment (CT/CD) get more relevant.

-- Continuous Training refers to the paradigm where a team deploy training pipelines that run automatically to train models on new (fresh) data. (e.g. Every two weeks, take the latest data from an API, and train a new model on it.)
+- Continuous Training refers to the paradigm where a team deploys training pipelines that run automatically to train models on new (fresh) data. (e.g. Every two weeks, take the latest data from an API, and train a new model on it.)
-- Continuous Deployment refers to the paradigm where a newly trained models are automatically deployed to a prediction service/server, when a criterion in production is fulfilled (e.g. if a trained model has a certain accuracy, or
+- Continuous Deployment refers to the paradigm where newly trained models are automatically deployed to a prediction service/server, when a criterion in production is fulfilled (e.g. if a trained model has a certain accuracy, or